Rosemary J. Beless

 Title Opinions/Sales and Acquisitions:

-Rosemary has prepared title opinions, acquisition agreements, and change applications for water rights for residential and commercial real estate development projects in Summit, Tooele, and Wasatch Counties, and for a major recreational development in Wasatch County, Utah.
+Rosemary has prepared title opinions, acquisition agreements, and change applications for water rights for residential and commercial real-estate development projects in Summit, Tooele, and Wasatch Counties, and for a major recreational development in Wasatch County, Utah.
 She has prepared title opinions on water rights in Emigration Creek and Red Butte Creek and negotiated a settlement agreement with Salt Lake City and the U.S. Army Corps of Engineers on federal reserved water rights in Red Butte Creek.
 She participated in a major sale of water rights in the Jeremy Ranch area and prepared exchange and change applications for these water rights.
 Rosemary has worked extensively with water rights in the Snyderville Basin, in the Weber River Drainage and in the Provo River-Utah Lake Drainage.
 She has prepared title opinions on most of the major water rights in the Park City area, and she participated in the $6,000,000 sale of water rights to Park City.
-She has directed major litigation regarding water rights in the Park City area and in Oakley, Utah.
+She has directed major litigation about water rights in the Park City area and in Oakley, Utah.
 She has addressed water issues in a number of condemnation cases and prepared opinion letters on issues of forfeiture and water use in the Price area.

 Rosemary is currently addressing water right title issues in Salt Lake, Utah, Summit, Wasatch, Tooele, Morgan, Washington, and Sevier Counties, Utah.
 She has also researched the relationship of water rights to water quality and presented a number of papers concerning the over-pumping of an aquifer.
 She regularly presents papers on water rights title issues at major water law conferences.